-- Badass Bookworm: Despite appearing as a refined and scholary gentlemen who has chosen to live a quiet life dedicated to reading books, the Black Swordsman manages to singlehandedly slay 200 soldiers in one night.
+- Badass Bookworm: Despite appearing as a refined and scholarly gentleman who has chosen to live a quiet life dedicated to reading books, the Black Swordsman manages to single-handedly slay 200 soldiers in one night.

-- Badass Cape: The Black Swordsman, during his battle.
+- Badass Cape: The Black Swordsman, during his battle against the English.

-- Barefoot Poverty: At the beginning the young peasant girl is barefoot, though it could be that she was in such a hurry she forgot to put shoes on.
-Later it appears that the Swordsman has provided her with some.
+- Barefoot Poverty: At the beginning the young peasant girl is barefoot, though it could be that she was in such a hurry that she forgot to put shoes on.
+Later, it appears that the Swordsman has provided her with some.

-- Cue the Sun: Following the penultimate battle the sun rises, bringing hope after the gloomy weather in previous scenes.
+- Cue the Sun: Following the final battle the sun rises, bringing hope after the gloomy weather in previous scenes.

-- Deliberately Monochrome: Gives the animation an aged and very gothic feel.
-It also brings out the more vivid colours, such as the little girl's Green Eyes, and the red of the blood.
+- Deliberately Monochrome: Gives the animation an aged and very Gothic feel.
+It also brings out the more vivid colours, such as the little girl's Green Eyes, and the red of all that blood.

 - Eerie Pale-Skinned Brunette: The Black Swordsman.